apache/doris-website/docs/admin-manual/system-tables/information_schema/partitions.md

 ## Overview

-Show the Partition' status of all tables in the database.
+Show the Partition status of all tables in the database.

 ## Database